zhipeng-jia/snappyjs/README.md

 ~~~

 You can also use SnappyJS in browser.
 Adding `dist/snappyjs.js` or `dist/snappyjs.min.js` will introduce `SnappyJS` in the global scope.
+SnappyJS relies on `ArrayBuffer`.
+All major browsers support it now ([http://caniuse.com/#feat=typedarrays](http://caniuse.com/#feat=typedarrays)).
+Also, as I tested, SnappyJS has high performance on latest version of Google Chrome, Safari, Firefox, and Microsoft Edge.

 ## API